 - Participants can take the exam at their convenience, after finishing the coursework requirement.

-3. Submit an energy efficiency program business plan to the Association
+3. Submit an energy efficiency program business plan to APPA

 The plan will be a model for any energy efficiency program the utility undertakes.
 It will include all of the topics, actions, and issues that a project manager must address while managing an energy efficiency project.